ChristianAgren/canvas-training/README.md

 # canvas-training
-small page for trying out canvas
+small page for trying out canvas.
+Made an eightball.